 Table of Contents

-Chapter 2: Literature Survey on Nature Inspired Optimization Methodologies and Constraint Handling
+Chapter 2: Literature Survey on Nature Inspired Optimisation Methodologies and Constraint Handling

-Chapter 3: Cohort Intelligence (CI) using Static Penalty Function (SPF) Approach
+Chapter 3: Cohort Intelligence (CI) Using the Static Penalty Function (SPF) Approach

-Chapter 4: Constraint Handling using Self-Adaptive Penalty Function (SAPF) Approach
+Chapter 4: Constraint Handling Using the Self-Adaptive Penalty Function (SAPF) Approach

-Chapter 5: Hybridization of Cohort Intelligence with Colliding Bodies Optimization
+Chapter 5: Hybridization of Cohort Intelligence with Colliding Bodies Optimisation

 Chapter 6: Validation of CI-SPF, CI-SAPF and CI-SAPF-CBO for Solving Discrete/Integer and Mixed Variable Problems

-Appendix: Problem Statements of Truss Structure, Design Engineering, Linear and Nonlinear Programming and Manufacturing Problems
+Appendix: Problem Statements for the Truss Structure, Design Engineering, Linear and Nonlinear Programming and Manufacturing Problems